California is a state that evokes images of creativity, innovation, and natural beauty.

 For a true taste of Northern California, Mendocino is the perfect place to explore.

-29. Visiting the California State Capitol in Sacramento
+29. California State Capitol in Sacramento

 The California State Capitol is an iconic landmark in the state, located in the heart of downtown Sacramento.